Left: Kippie Wilkinson (Mother), Right: Joy Burgoon (Grandmother)

 Growing up inside a saddle shop was something pretty special.
 I learned the basics of leather craft at a very early age.
 There were times that I was put to work cleaning saddles for customers, making sure every inch of the saddle was cared for.
 I later would graduate in to using hand tools on certain pieces of the saddle that needed to be made.
-Once I got into high school leather work took a back seat to my other interests and I wouldn’t return to it until 2012.
-During my time away from leather I was honing my skills as a photographer, graphic artist, and entrepreneur.
-After spending more than 10 years away from my family owned business I came back home to keep my grandfather’s legacy of leather craft and love for the American West alive.
+Once I got into high school leather work took a back seat to my other interests, primarily motocross, and I wouldn’t return to it until 2012.
+During my time away from leather I was honing my skills as a photographer, graphic artist, and entrepreneur of an action sports brand called Vurbmoto.
+After spending more than 10 years away from my family owned business I came back home to keep my grandfather’s legacy of leather craft alive.

 Since 2012 I have been perfecting my skills as a leather artisan.
 I put heavy emphasis on the small details on each of my products.
 The majority of my products are sewn by hand which not only gives the piece a beautiful aesthetic but is a much stronger stitch.
 My work has been featured in publications, tv shows, and museums.
 All of this wouldn’t be possible if it weren’t for my Grandfathers store.